 Simple English definitions for legal terms

-Read a random definition: plant-patent claim
+Read a random definition: in loco

 A contribution agreement is a contract between people or companies in the oil and gas industry.
 It is an agreement to work together to explore for oil and gas.
 One party agrees to give money or property to another party if they will drill a well on their land and share information from tests.
 The party giving the money gets valuable information, and the party receiving the money gets help with the cost and risk of drilling.
 It is also called a support agreement, and it helps both parties work together to find oil and gas.